laxsrbija/foodbot/README.md

 FoodBot will try to parse the provided menu but will leave a copy of the original message.
 A notification is then sent to each person marked as a reviewer.
 Reviewers can modify the parsed values if needed and then publish the new menu.

+### Hardware integration
+If you are hosting the project on a Raspberry Pi, you can integrate its GPIO pins with FoodBot.
+FoodBot can listen to button presses (the actual action is performed when the button is released) on a predefined GPIO pin.
+When the food arrives, simply press the button and FoodBot will send a notification to the end-users' group and play a sound (via a buzzer connected to a GPIO pin) based on the message delivery status.

 ## Getting started
 The easiest way to run FoodBot is by using a precompiled package from the [Releases page](https://github.com/laxsrbija/foodbot/releases).